Differences in academic preparedness do not fully explain Black-White enrollment disparities in advanced high school coursework: Introduction

 Our study, therefore, provides two main contributions.
-First, by adapting a recently developed statistical technique to the context of course enrollment decisions, it provides a more methodologically sound framework to address an important and well-known sociological inquiry: the comparison of course-taking patterns for students of different races but similar levels of academic preparedness.
-Second, by providing an estimate of racial disparities in AP coursework between similarly prepared students that is less vulnerable to the methodological limitations of previous analyses, our study furnishes evidence to inform interventions for mitigating persistent within-school racial gaps in AP course-taking.
+First, by providing an estimate of racial disparities in AP coursework between similarly prepared students that is less vulnerable to the methodological limitations of previous analyses, our study furnishes evidence to inform interventions for mitigating persistent within-school racial gaps in AP course-taking.
+Second, by adapting a recently developed statistical technique to the context of course enrollment decisions, our study provides a more methodologically sound framework to address an important and well-known sociological inquiry: the comparison of course-taking patterns for students of different races but similar levels of academic preparedness.